jagill/nerd-smalltalk/src/html/index.md

 How long are the articles?
 --------------------------
 Lengths vary, but we try to keep them to a few hundred 80-character lines.
-They should take somewhere from 15 minutes to an hour to read, but longer if you want to look up extra material and dive into Wikipedia.
+They should take somewhere from 15 to 30 minutes to read, but longer if you want to look up extra material and dive into Wikipedia.

 Are these articles original scholarship?